meroo893/HackAUBG-6.0/README.md

 - **[Facebook](#)**
 - **[Instagram](#)**

 Have questions or feedback?
 We’d love to hear from you.
-Reach out to us at support@selfcareinsurancefinder.com.
+Reach out to us at support@savecareinsurancefinder.com.

 ---

-Embark on your journey to smarter, more personalized car insurance with SelfCare Insurance Finder.
+Embark on your journey to smarter, more personalized car insurance with SaveCare Insurance Finder.
 Because when it comes to protecting what matters most, we're in this together. 💪🚘

 ---